 The Tulane National Primate Research Center (TNPRC) is one of seven so-called “flagship primate centers” established and funded by the National Institutes of Health (NIH) and one of the largest primate laboratories in the world.
-Located in Covington, Louisiana, the TNPRC is affiliated with Tulane University, which used 811 nonhuman primates in experiments in 2017.
-An additional 4,417 nonhuman primates were imprisoned at the facility for other purposes, including breeding.
-In 2018, Tulane received more than $67 million from NIH, including an $8.3 million core grant for the basic operations of the primate center.
+Located in Covington, Louisiana, the TNPRC is affiliated with Tulane University, which used 934 nonhuman primates in experiments in 2022.
+An additional 5,019 nonhuman primates were imprisoned at the facility for other purposes, including breeding.
+In fiscal year 2022, Tulane received nearly $130 million from NIH, including more than $10 million for the basic operations of the primate center.

 Tulane operates a Biosafety Level 3 laboratory, where “agents that may cause serious or potentially lethal disease through the inhalation route of exposure” are studied.
 Experimenters at the university have infected monkeys with severe acute respiratory syndrome (or SARS), simian immunodeficiency virus (SIV), Zika, simian varicella virus, West Nile virus, and other pathogens.
 Several experiments being conducted at Tulane involve monkeys infected with SIV, supposedly to study HIV/AIDS.
 Multiple reviews have found that SIV studies have no relevance in helping us understand the pathology of HIV/AIDS in humans, as dozens of treatments and vaccines have been found effective to treat SIV in monkeys but have gone on to fail in human trials.
 Even so, Tulane continues to force monkeys to suffer.